Tholu bommalata

-Tholu bommalata is the shadow puppet theatre tradition of the state of Andhra Pradesh in India.
+Tholu bommalata is the shadow puppet theatre tradition of the state of Andhra Pradesh in India with roots dating back to 3rd century BCE.
 Its performers are part of a group of wandering entertainers and peddlers who pass through villages during the course of a year and offer to sing ballads, tell fortunes, sell amulets, perform acrobatics, charm snakes, weave fishnets, tattoo local people and mend pots.
+Tholu bommalata has a history of consistent royal patronage.
+It is the ancestor of Wayang, the Indonesian puppet theatre play which has been a staple of Indonesian tourism and designated by UNESCO as Intangible Cultural Heritage of Humanity.

 This ancient custom, which for centuries before radio, film, and television provided knowledge of Hindu epics and local folk tales, not to mention news, spread to the most remote corners of the Indian subcontinent.
-Tholu bommalata literally means "the dance of leather puppets" (tholu – "leather" and bommalata – "puppet dance").

 The puppeteers comprise some of the various entertainers who perform all night and usually reenact various stories from Hindu epics such as the Ramayana and Mahabharata.

+Etymology

+Tholu bommalata in Telugu literally means "the dance of leather puppets" (tholu – "leather", bomma – "puppet/doll" and aata – "play/dance").
+It is also translated as "the play of leather dolls" or "the dance of leather dolls".

+History

+Andhra history records that shadow puppetry was in vogue during the Satavahana period (2nd century BCE–2nd century CE).
+Art critics opine that the puppetry spread from Andhra to Indonesia, Cambodia, Malaysia, Thailand, Burma.
+Wayang, the Indonesian puppet theatre play which has been a staple of Indonesian tourism and designated by UNESCO as Intangible Cultural Heritage of Humanity, has its origins in Tholu bommalata.
+Some of the shadow plays are improvised based on Ranganatha Ramayanamu (c.
+1300 CE).